 - Identify what you will use for your cash or in-kind budget match.

 So, what if I am not ready to apply this year?
 Start thinking and planning ahead for next year’s round.
 Specific strategies include developing a detailed plan to conduct street outreach and engage youth; assessing current organizational capacity and ways to strengthen your ability to meet program and statutory requirements; and establishing or strengthening collaborative partnerships with CoCs, child welfare agencies, juvenile justice systems, etc.

 So, what else do I need to know to get my project funded?

 - Check out FYSB’s website at https://www.acf.hhs.gov/fysb/programs/runaway-homeless-youth.
 It offers a wealth of resources on SOP and other programs including everything from fact sheets to current grantees and estimated funding per state.

-- Contact Assel Grant Services at email@example.com if you need assistance preparing this grant.
+- If you think you may need assistance preparing this application contact Assel Grant Services as soon as possible.
+Rosie Brennan, Community Engagement Specialist will be happy to talk with you about this opportunity and provide you a quote for grant services.
 AGS has a qualified team of grant professionals who have written several awarded SOP proposals and have served as a federal reviewer for FYSB programs.

 Competency #1: Knowledge of how to research, identify, and match funding resources to meet specific needs

 Skill 1.2: Identify major trends in public funding and public policy